trabetti/envoy-hystrix-dashboard-demo/front-proxy-local-envoy/README.md

 ### cd to front-proxy-local-envoy
 `cd front-proxy-local-envoy`

-### change docker-compose.yml to mount your local envoy in lines 10,26,42, according to example
+### Modify docker-compose.yml to mount your local envoy in lines 10,26,42, according to example
 `/home/talis/envoy_fork/build-debug/envoy/source/exe/envoy-debug:/etc/envoy`

+### Get the docker IP Address
+use `docker inspect frontproxylocalenvoy_front-envoy_1 | grep IPAddress`

 :exclamation: Note that on each run, docker-compose may switch between the IP Addresses of the different containers, so it is important to inspect the IP Address every time